kevina-code/Default-Values-on-Record-Create/README.md

 Example: Opportunity_XXXXX_Create_Opp

-3. reate a Default_Values_Field_Mapping__mdt record for each field you want to map to the object getting created when the action button is clicked.
+3. Create a Default_Values_Field_Mapping__mdt record for each field you want to map to the object getting created when the action button is clicked.
 See screenshot for an example field mapping.